Emily Quartermaine: 2003–07

 On the show's 50th Anniversary in 2013, Emily returns as a ghost along with Alan and Rick Webber to help Monica and Tracy quit their feuding.
 She returns as a ghost a year later to help her brother, A.J., cross over after he was murdered, then again to warn Nikolas to be careful of his fiancée, Britt Westbourne.

+Nearly ten years after her death, Emily's adoptive older brother, Drew Cain and his ex-wife, Sam McCall would later have a daughter named Emily Scout Cain, in honor of Emily.